bcbio/bcbio-nextgen/docs/contents/sequencer.rst

 ************************

-The sequencer output machine is a Linux-based machine where Illumina writes output directories containing bcel files.
+The sequencer output machine is a Linux-based machine where Illumina writes output directories containing bcl files.
 Our current experience is on HiSeq machines output and we welcome contributions from users working with different machines or output setups.
 Post-sequencing processing, including demultiplexing, initiate via a cronjob run on the Illumina output machine::